samuelvenable/samuelvenable/README.md

 - I love to develop cross-platform desktop-targeted libraries and tools in mostly C++ for low-level OS-dev.
 - I enjoy developing cross-platform desktop-targeted extensions for [GameMaker](https://gamemaker.io) in mostly C++.
 - I maintain my own game engine, named [STIGMA](https://github.com/samuelvenable/stigma-dev), (the name of the software is an inside-joke).
-- I love the [FreeBSD](https://freebsd.org) project and the community surrounding it in their lovely [Discord](https://discord.com) server.
+- I love the [FreeBSD](https://freebsd.org) project and the community surrounding it in their beautiful [Discord](https://discord.com) server.
 - Very occasionally now I develop my own indie games, (this used to be my number-one hobby).

 ![Kitty FreeBSD](freebsd-logo-rev.png)